-There are also a large number of Smiths in Ireland, with Dublin and Cavan the most densely populated areas.
+There are also a large number of Smiths in Ireland, with Dublin and Cavan being the most densely populated areas.

 The name comes from the English word for blacksmith.
 It spread across Britain and was brought to Ireland after the Norman invasions of the 12th century onwards.

 However, there is also an Irish origin to the name.
 The word ‘gobha’ referred to a metal worker in ancient Ireland.
-Many people took their names from their occupation so there would have been many men known as Gabhann.
+Many people took their names from their occupations so there would have been many men known as Gabhann.

 Mac meant ‘the son of’ so Mac Gabhann was the son of Gabhann.

 Mac Gabhann was anglicised into Smith

 This name was commonplace in Ireland right up until the 17th century.
 After Oliver Cromwell’s invasion, the British authorities began to crush the Irish culture and tradition.
 English became the national language and records were taken of people’s names so that they could be taxed.

 Many Irish people had to alter the pronunciation of their name to make it sound more English or they would struggle to find work.
 The written records were also taken by English officials, who would write down people’s names as they understood them.

 This series resulted in the name Mac Gabhann being translated into its English equivalent Smith by many.
 Smyth, Smithe and Smithies were some variations.
 Other Mac Gabhanns chose to keep their Irish version of the name but adapt it slightly to make it sound more English.

 These people became known as MacGowan or McGowan.